Cost of Internet: How Much Should I Pay for Internet?

 Your internet needs are also dependent on how many devices are using the internet, as well as how many people are on the plan.
 The more devices, the higher the speed requirements and the more expensive your average internet bill will be.
 You can estimate the general usage based on how many people live in the home, and what the expected usage is for each person.

 If you are looking for an internet plan for the first time, or you want to change your plan, you might be asking yourself, “How much does WiFi cost?”
 Answer that question by determining your minimum internet needs.
 You should know what internet speed you require to perform your typical internet activities.

 Internet speed is often called bandwidth, or the maximum data transfer rate.
 A larger bandwidth means that you can move data at a faster speed.
 It is usually expressed in bits per second, and most commonly megabits per second, or Mbps.
 Internet activities that require more bandwidth therefore take up more data.

-To get the optimum setup, you need to have a good grasp of the activities you and your family engage in that require internet.
+To get the optimum setup, you need to have a good grasp of the activities you and your family engage in that require the internet.
 Activities that need an internet connection include:

 If there are multiple people streaming at one time, you’ll need a faster internet connection.
 HD streaming takes place on Netflix, YouTube, Hulu, Amazon, Facebook and any other streaming service.